-The Pharmaceutical Evaluation Section maintains an expert level of competency in the use of the most commonly used software programs for statistical analysis and economic evaluation; however, it is not feasible for expert-level skills to be developed for every software program available.
-Therefore, discuss with the Pharmaceutical Evaluation Section (see page iv) the arrangements to ensure the acceptability for evaluation of any submission relying on software that is not on the maintained list of software packages before it is lodged.
+Statistical analyses and economic evaluations constructed using any of these packages may be submitted at any time.
+However, because it is not feasible for expert-level skills to be developed and maintained for every software program available, discuss with the Health Technology Assessment Section (see page v) the arrangements needed to ensure the acceptability for evaluation of any submission relying on software that is not on the maintained list of software packages before it is lodged.

-If the evaluation of the submission is hindered because the software cannot be accessed during the evaluation, or because learning to operate the software substantially detracts from evaluating the statistical analysis or economic evaluation, the Pharmaceutical Evaluation Section might be forced to advise PBAC that the model could not be independently verified in the time available to do so.
+If the evaluation of the submission is hindered because the software cannot be accessed during the evaluation, or because learning to operate the software substantially detracts from evaluating the statistical analysis or economic evaluation, the Health Technology Assessment Section might be forced to advise PBAC that the model could not be independently verified in the time available to do so.